 5 examples of how digital twins are used in manufacturing

 Digital twins are helping the manufacturing industry work faster and smarter.
 Digital twins can also help optimize factory floor configurations, decrease downtime, and give you a deeper understanding of the physical assets that you manage.
-Here are the top five case studies that showcase the benefits of digital twins in manufacturing:
+Here are the top five examples of digital twin benefits in manufacturing:

 Immersive, low-risk training